Africa and the Middle East

 Turkey on Its Own Bitcoin Bull Run With Europe’s Highest per Capita Holder Rate: Despite the downfall of Turkish Lira, recent data has shown steady growth for cryptocurrency in Turkish crypto markets, with as many as 18% of Turkish respondents claiming to own some form of cryptocurrency.

 Another indicator of the booming crypto landscape is how global crypto exchanges like OKEx have now extended their services to Turkey and have reported a massive influx of Turkish registrations, as large as 30,000+, just within the first week.
 The surge in crypto adoption might be an indication of people’s mistrust in the Turkish Lira, as Turkey now also accounts for the highest per capita percentage of Bitcoin holders within Europe.

 Want to advertise or get published on BitcoinNews.com? – View our Media Kit PDF here.

-The post Africa and the Middle East: Crypto and Blockchain News Roundup 9th to 15th February 2019 appeared first on BitcoinNews.com.
+The post Africa and the Middle East: Crypto and Blockchain News Roundup 13 May to 19th May, 2019 appeared first on BitcoinNews.com.